Special Educational Needs and Disability (SEND)

 Understanding Children’s Needs

-We aim to meet a very wide range of children’s needs in school and this can often require a great deal of understanding.
-We ask that parents support us in our inclusive practice by showing sensitivity that children are all different.
+We aim to meet a wide range of children’s needs in school and this can often require a great deal of understanding from everyone in our school community.
+We ask that parents support us in our inclusive practice by modelling and showing sensitivity to all pupils and especially those with Special educational Needs so that all children understand that we are all unique!
 The diversity of needs that children encounter at school will help them to become tolerant, understanding individuals who can grow up in an increasingly diverse society.

 All children are given full access to the National Curriculum and are included and encouraged to participate in extra-curricular activities, whatever their additional needs.
-Further details of the procedures are set out in the school's Special Educational Needs Policy (SEN Policy)
+Further details of the procedures are set out in the school's Inclusion / Special Educational Needs Policy.

 Worries or Concerns?